Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### MySQL

 Once you have connected, it is advised for security reasons that you create a new user.
-The current user is the root user which will always have all privledges and it is insecure to use it for general purposes.
-To make a new user and give them permissions to do anything (ergo an admin user) you may use the following SQL Script
+The current user is the root user, which will always have all privledges and it is insecure to use it for general purposes.
+To make a new user and give them permissions to do anything (ergo an admin user) you may use the following SQL Script:

 ```
 GRANT ALL PRIVILEGES ON *.* TO 'new_user'@'localhost' IDENTIFIED BY 'password';